SuperOfficeDocs/superoffice-docs/docs/api/netserver/archive-providers/add-columns.md

 How to extend an archive provider with an `ArchiveExtenderExtender`.

-This article demonstrates how easy it is to add columns of related data to existing archive extenders through out SuperOffice without the complexity of creating multiple extenders and base extenders previously required before SuperOffice CRM version 8.
+This article demonstrates how easy it is to add columns of related data to existing archive extenders throughout SuperOffice without the complexity of creating multiple extenders and base extenders previously required before SuperOffice CRM version 8.

-Prior to NetServer version 8, it was possible to extend archive providers by either the addition of new entity rows to an existing provider or add extenders to add columns to existing row types.
+Prior to NetServer version 8, it was possible to extend archive providers by either the addition of new entity rows to an existing provider or adding extenders to add columns to existing row types.

 While the "add-an-extender" model works reasonably well, it is fairly complicated to use.
-If interested, read about how archive providers work in the [Archives Providers in Depth][1] section of the NetServer Core documentation.
+If interested, read about [how the archive providers work][1].

 The complication stems from the fact that a new extender is tagged with the `ArchiveExtender` attribute that specifies the name of the provider to extend.
 This works OK when adding columns to one particular provider, but not when the desired effect is to add columns to a particular table or other well-defined entity.